angus1001/emerging-talent-final-project/README.md

 # Portfolio Management System

-A comprehensive portfolio management application built for the HSBC Emerging Talent Training Program.
+A comprehensive portfolio management application built for the Emerging Talent Training Program.
 This project demonstrates modern web development practices with a Next.js frontend and a Next.js + Prisma backend.

 ## 🚀 Features